oasisprotocol/docs/docs/general/run-a-node/prerequisites/stake-requirements.md

 by stake.
 You can check out current top 120 entities on the blockchain explorer such as [Oasis Scan].

+For more information about obtaining information on your entity's account, see the [Account Get Info] doc.

 Staking thresholds may change in the future.
 Read [Common staking info] chapter, to learn how to check the current network thresholds directly from the `oasis-node`.

 [staking thresholds]: ../../oasis-network/genesis-doc.md#staking-thresholds
 [Oasis Scan]: https://www.oasisscan.com/validators
+[Account Get Info]: ../../manage-tokens/advanced/oasis-cli-tools/get-account-info.md
 [Common staking info]: ../../manage-tokens/advanced/oasis-cli-tools/common-staking-info.md

 :::info